 My go-to Lens Set

-Ninety percent of all my images are taken with the following four lenses.
-This is what you will usually find in my camera bag on most outings, which gives me a combined focal range of 14-400mm.
+What are the best lenses for nature photography?
+Ninety percent of all my images are taken with the following four Nikkor lenses.
+This is what you will find in my camera bag on most outings, which gives me a combined focal range of 14-400mm.
 Every lens is tack sharp.

 Nikkor AF-S 14-24mm F2.8